 Initially, as the ash trees are felled the visual impact will be striking.
 Below are some of the important areas within Arnos Vale and how ash dieback will affect them:

 Coombe Bottom has a very high density of tall spindly ash trees that are heavily affected by the disease.
 The area has an even structure and low biodiversity.
-Due to health and safety concerns this area has been earmarked to be felled during the winter of 2020/21.
+Due to health and safety concerns this area has been earmarked to be felled during 2020/21.
 Conversely the Underwood and its surrounds is covered mainly by a canopy of healthy mature sycamore trees which will remain, meaning the aesthetic here is largely unchanged.
 We hold many events in the Underwood throughout the year including weddings.
 Thankfully we feel that the disease will not have too much impact on the woodland charm that characterises the space.
 The walk up the cobbled path through Coombe Bottom to the Underwood will feel more open due to the loss of trees.
 We expect the initial increase in scrub here to boost the number birds, butterflies and other invertebrates.
 In the long term the woodland will be allowed to recover naturally, except for the odd bit of thinning to promote healthy growth of the trees.

 Open grassland, interspersed with scrub, dotted with individual mature trees and fringed with woodland.
 This area is habitat for birds, bats and invertebrates as well as a healthy population of slow-worm and the odd family of foxes.
 The preexisting management here was to push back the woodland and increase the amount of scrub.
 Ash dieback is accelerating the pace of this change and we will end up losing more of the woodland than initially planned.
 By allowing some of the woodland to recover will only add greater structure and increase the benefit to wildlife.
 The majority of the graves in this area are untended however there are many that are.
 Ones that had been undercover of woodland canopy but become open to light will experience more growth of vegetation and require more maintenance.